Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

 \section{Computation of the Energy Integrals}

-In order to make the paper self-contained, we present in the appendix the relevant steps for the evaluation of the Hartree-Fock energy integrals Eqs.~(\ref{Edf0}) and (\ref{Eex}) for the equilibrium distribution (\ref{ansatzwigner}).
-This will lead to explicit expressions which depend only on the Thomas-Fermi radii and momenta $R_i$ and $K_i$, see also Ref.~\cite{miyakawa_t_2008,Aristeu}.
+In order to make the paper self-contained, we present in Appendix \ref{computation} the relevant steps for evaluating the Hartree-Fock energy integrals Eqs.~(\ref{Edf0}) and (\ref{Eex}) with the equilibrium distribution (\ref{ansatzwigner}).
+This leads to explicit expressions which only depend on the Thomas-Fermi radii and momenta $R_{\imath}$ and $K_{\imath}$, see also Refs.~\cite{miyakawa_t_2008,Aristeu}.
+A detailed derivation can also be found in Ref.~\cite{Falk_Diploma}.